-Practically every muscle, from your hands to your feet, may be needed for battle ropes exercises.
-This means that you'll strengthen your muscles and your heart at the same time.
+Practically every muscle, from your arms to your feet, may be needed for battle ropes exercises.
+This means that besides strenghtening your arms, back, chest, shoulders, legs, and core, you'll also burn more calories and improve your cardio level at the same time.

 Just as important, you can complete a full workout in about 15 to 20 minutes when you use battle ropes.